Carnival of Venice with Kids: Mask-Making Workshops and Best Viewing Spots

 2. Piazza San Marco for one curated visit, not all day

 You have to see St. Mark's Square during Carnival.
 The masked figures posing for photos under the Campanile, the costumed parades, the Most Beautiful Mask contest on the central stage.
 Go.
 But go ONCE, in the morning before 11 a.m. or in the late afternoon around 4 p.m., and have an exit plan.
 By midday on a peak weekend the square is shoulder-to-shoulder, and a 4-year-old at hip height in that crowd is a recipe for a meltdown (yours and theirs).
+Worth saying: pickpockets work the dense parts of the square hard during Carnival, just as they do at the Trevi in Rome - hand on your bag, front-pocket your phone.

 3. The Cannaregio Canal opening weekend (Festa Veneziana on the Water)

 If you arrive for opening weekend, the parade of illuminated boats on the Cannaregio Canal is a magical and surprisingly low-stress event for kids.
 Find a spot along the Fondamenta di Cannaregio, ideally near the Ponte delle Guglie.
 Boats start moving around 6:30 p.m.
 Bring snacks and a thermos of hot chocolate.
-Bedtime will be late but it is worth it.
+Bedtime will be late but it's worth it.

 4. Castello (the residential one)